PX4/PX4-Devguide/sensor-thermal-calibration.md

 TC\_A1\_TREF is the reference temperature for the second accelerometer

-## Calibration Parameter Useage
+## Calibration Parameter Usage

-The correction for thermal offsets using the calibration parameters is performed in the sensors module.
+The correction for thermal offsets using the calibration parameters is performed in the `sensors` module.
 The reference temperature is subtracted from the measured temperature to obtain a delta temperature where:

 delta = measured\_temperature - refernece\_temperature.

-The delta temperature is then used to calculate a offset, where:
+The delta temperature is then used to calculate an offset, where:

 offset = X0 + X1\*delta + X2\*delta\*\*2 + ... + Xn\*delta\*\*n

-The offset and scale factor are then used to correct the sensor measurement:
+The offset and scale factors are then used to correct the sensor measurement:

 corrected\_measurement = \(raw\_measurement - offset\) \* scale\_factor